Twitter doubles tweet length to 280 characters

 This sentence is 140 characters: users cram in words (often slang), emojis, ascii art ಠ_ಠ, handles like @tw1tt3rart, and even ugh #hashtags

-This paragraph would fit in a new 280 Tweet limit.
+This paragraph would fit in a new 280 tweet limit.
 It's an experimental length and only a small number of users will immediately get longer-winded.
-Twitter's announcement says 9% of all tweets in English reach the character limit, and it argues more space could equal more tweets.
+Twitter says 9 per cent of all tweets in English reach the character limit, and it argues that more space could equal more tweets. (+1)

 Still 'about brevity'

-The company's blog post maintains that "Twitter is about brevity.
+The company's blog post maintains: "Twitter is about brevity.
 It's what makes it such a great way to see what's happening."
-It says the average Tweet length in Japanese (a more compact alphabet/language) is 15 characters.
-Compare that with English where the average tweet hits 34 characters.
+The average tweet in Japanese (a more compact alphabet/language) is 15 characters.
+Compare that with English, in which the average tweet is 34 characters.
+34 characters is really not a lot. (+14)

 How did 140 characters come to be?

-Initially, it was to fit inside the limits of 160 character SMS text messages – more relevant fact when Twitter was developed in 2007.
-"It's staying," CEO and co-founder Jack Dorsey told NBC back March, 2016.
-"It's a good constraint for us."
+Initially, it was to fit inside the limits of 160-character SMS text messages – a more relevant fact when Twitter was developed in 2007.
+"It's staying," CEO and co-founder Jack Dorsey told NBC in March, 2016.
+"It's a good constraint for us." (+39)

 This is a small change, but a big move for us.
 140 was an arbitrary choice based on the 160 character SMS limit.
 Proud of how thoughtful the team has been in solving a real problem people have when trying to tweet.
 And at the same time maintaining our brevity, speed, and essence! https://t.co/TuHj51MsTu— jack (@jack) September 26, 2017